Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Narellan was $48,872 and average income was $59,295.
-This is below Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated median income in Narellan would be approximately $53,202 and average income $64,549 by the latter date.
-According to Census 2021 data, household, family, and personal incomes in Narellan rank modestly, between the 42nd and 47th percentiles.
-Income brackets indicate that 38.7% of locals (1,487 people) fall into the $1,500 - 2,999 category, similar to metropolitan Sydney's 30.9%.
-Housing affordability pressures are severe in Narellan, with only 81.3% of income remaining after housing costs, ranking at the 45th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Narellan, median income is $48,872 and average income is $59,295.
+This is below Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimated median income would be approximately $53,202 and average income $64,549, based on Wage Price Index growth of 8.86% since financial year 2023.
+Census 2021 data ranks Narellan's household, family, and personal incomes modestly, between the 42nd and 47th percentiles.
+Income brackets indicate that 38.7% (1,489 people) of locals fall into the $1,500 - 2,999 category, similar to the metropolitan region where this cohort represents 30.9%.
+Housing affordability pressures are severe in Narellan, with only 81.3% of income remaining, ranking at the 45th percentile.

 Frequently Asked Questions - Income